Are 3D Face Shapes Expressive Enough for Recognising Continuous Emotions and Action Unit Intensities?: Results and Discussion

+\A{For the poor AU intensity estimation performance of the 3D face models evaluated in this work, using a global basis vector for expression modelling could also be a reason.
+Alternative 3DMM formulations based on sparse and localised shape models, such as the ones proposed in ~\cite{neumann2013sparse} and ~\cite{Ferrari:2021}, could mitigate this problem to some extent.
+However, when applied to in-the-wild face image data, the generalisation performance of such sparse and locally constrained 3D face models has yet to be demonstrated in the literature.
+On the other hand, the benefits of current deep learning-based approaches used in this work are that they incorporated different auxiliary terms (i.e., face recognition, consistency losses, texture modelling, etc) in their optimisation and used large-scale in-the-wild 2D datasets for training.}

+To make 3D face shape models expressive enough to capture the complete set of facial actions, discrete or continuous emotion labels alone as additional supervision signals do not suffice.
+It is important to focus on collecting 3D face scans captured in conditions eliciting individual AUs and their combinations.
+Towards addressing this challenge, it is also important to leverage naturally available supervision cues, such as temporal coherency of facial actions in a video~\cite{tellamekala2019temporally,lu2020self}, to learn more expressive 3D face shapes in a label-efficient manner.

-Another important consideration is to increase the affect expressiveness of 3D face models by modelling capacity of 3DMMs.
-To this end, increasing the dimensionality of expression coefficients is one obvious solution.
-However, as mentioned in several prior 3D face alignment works (e.g. ~\cite{Guo:2020:3DDFA_v2}), higher dimensional expression coefficient vectors may negatively impact the shape reconstruction loss optimisation, hence slowing down the convergence of model training.
-Thus, to make the 3D face shape models expressive enough to capture the complete set of facial actions, discrete or continuous emotion labels alone as additional supervision signals do not suffice. \\
+Another important consideration is to increase the expressiveness of 3D face models by enhancing the representation capacity of 3DMMs.
+To this end, increasing the dimensionality of expression coefficient vector is one possible solution.
+However, as mentioned in several prior 3D face alignment works (e.g.~\cite{Guo:2020:3DDFA_v2}), higher dimensional expression vectors may negatively impact the shape reconstruction loss optimisation, hence slowing down the convergence of model training.

 \textbf{Ethical Considerations and Limitations.} Automated facial expression analysis, particularly in affective computing, has valuable use cases for society.
 For example, human-computer interaction, learning analytics, mental health and well-being and teleconferencing are only a few of these beneficial applications for facial expression analysis.
 However, there exist potential use cases raising ethical questions such as surveillance and military applications.